At least 28 people killed as Sudan paramilitary force tears through Darfur

 Sudan’s Rapid Support Forces (RSF) paramilitary group has carried out a major raid in North Darfur State, killing and wounding dozens of people.

-The RSF tore through the town of Misteriha, killing at least 28 people and injuring 39, including 10 women, said the Sudan Doctors Network, which monitors violence in the three-year war.
+The RSF tore through the town of Misteriha killing at least 28 people and injuring 39 including 10 women, said the Sudan Doctors Network, which monitors violence in the three-year war.

 Recommended Storieslist of 4 items